 All insurance coverages (except those that are self-insured and approved by the University) must be written with an insurer licensed to conduct business in Pennsylvania and rated not less than A- by A.M.
 Best.

-In the event the Contractor/Supplier/Vendor fails to maintain and keep in force the insurance coverages required, the University shall have the right to immediately terminate the Agreement.
+In the event the Supplier fails to maintain and keep in force the insurance coverages required, the University shall have the right to immediately terminate the Agreement.

 The insurance requirements shall be subject to University review and approval, on an annual basis, during the term of this Agreement.

-i.
-Workers' Compensation for statutory obligations imposed by workers' compensation and occupational disease laws.
-Employers' Liability insurance shall be provided with limits of not less than $500,000 for each subcategory of coverage.
+- Workers Compensation for statutory obligations imposed by workers' compensation and occupational disease laws.
+Employers Liability insurance shall be provided with limits of not less than $500,000 for each subcategory of coverage.

 The Pennsylvania State University